Personal Philosophy Statement 2004

 I like to write.
 For someone who still has to look at the keys and whose spelling is beyond appalling this is a presumptuous statement.
-When I began my career I quickly understood how important writing skills were for communicating my ideas to others particularly in artist’s statements and project submissions where one doesn't have to opportunity to verbally (albeit theatrically) present their ideas.
+When I began my career I quickly understood how important writing skills are for communicating my ideas to others particularly in artist’s statements and project submissions where one doesn't have to opportunity to verbally (albeit theatrically) present ideas.

 Over time I intend to put some of my efforts in this section and I begin with the Conceits.
 They are an accumulation of “jottings” from my sketchbooks done over the past 45 years.
-They were the focal point of a show I did several years ago and I make an effort to contribute from time to time.
+They were the focal point of a show I did several years ago and I make an effort to contribute to them from time to time.
 They remain unedited and thus show the journey of thought from young man to old(er).

 Conceits are just that… as in the musical reference (conceits) they are short, sometimes playful sometimes painful and sometimes sober observations of and from my life experience… linguistic versions of my visual art.
 Artist’s statements are cautiously presented because often it is better to just keep them guessing by saying nothing.
 Essays are a joy too rarely visited but important to write and then considered recorded so I can move on with no fear of forgetting the thoughts that seemed so important at the time.